JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part1-1.md

-# Start with the data
+# Part 1: Start with the data

-In the part we will create a new Azure SQL database, use Entity Framework Core to create tables and implement the code to ingest our test PDF file.
+In the first part we will create a new Azure SQL database, use Entity Framework Core to create tables and implement the code to ingest our test PDF file.

 ## Create the database